showerlee/kubernetes-efk/README.md

 - Fluentd is deployed as a DaemonSet, and will send corresponding logs defined in `kubernetes-conf.yaml` to ElasticSearch.

-- Elasticsearch is deployed as 2 StatefulSet and bind with PVC of AWS EBS.
+- Elasticsearch is deployed as a StatefulSet binding with PVC of AWS EBS.

-- Kibana acts a stateless service that consumes data from ElasticSearch.
+- Kibana is deploy as a Deployment acts a stateless service that consumes data from ElasticSearch.

 ## Installation